park1735/technical-interview/README.md

     a.
 Experienced errors indicating missing WeatherApp.Shared.csproj file
     b.
 WeatherApp.Shared .dll was referenced under Projects branch of Dependencies
     c.
 Added WeatherApp.Shared to the solution and code would run
     d.
-However, browser tab that opened in default web browser was nonfunctional
+However, browser tab that opened in default web browser was non-functional

-Mimir Candidate,

-Welcome to the technical interview for our project.
-The following ten open-ended questions are designed to evaluate your technical proficiency, critical thinking, reasoning, analytical abilities, and communication skills.
-We expect you to provide thorough and thoughtful responses that reflect your unique approach and expertise.

 3. **Make Your Changes:**